-We believe that a school uniform gives a sense of belonging and pride.
-Our agreed dress code is intended to be practical and comfortable for children.
+We believe that a school uniform gives a sense of belonging and pride as well as being practical and comfortable for children.

 Items with the school logo are available to order from either:-